calderon9505/DataEngineerStudy/10_Cloud/AWS/IAM.md

 IAM Identity with **short-term** credentials.
 Is similar to a user but without password or access keys.

-If a user is assigned to a role, access keys are created dynamically and provided to the user termporarily.
+If a user is assigned to a role, access keys are created dynamically and provided to the user temporarily.
 That is to say, **gives up** his own permissions and instead takes on the permissions of the role.

 Se crean roles y se asignan a las distintas aplicaciones (códigos) para que tengan acceso a los recursos específicos que requiera la aplicación.